shuidi-fed/postcss-plugin-px2viewport/README.md

 }
 ```

 If you set options `toRem` and `handleDpx` to `true`.
-It suggests that you add the below codes into your html file.
+It suggests that you add the below codes into your entry file.

 ```js
 (function flexible (window, document) {